formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 python3 scripts/coverage.py test-suite/coverage-branches branches > branches.csv
 ```

-In our example, the contents in `error.csv` after executing
+In the example above, the contents in `error.csv` will be:
-the command `python3 -m validator 4 error Arrays` and
-compiling only `array-fpi` (`make -C for-wasp/array-fpi -j4`), are:

 ```
 Category,WASP,Time